GPLRC Logo

 The Lioness Tale Prison Project

-Work of Patrice Hamilton
+Integrated Therapy: Patrice Hamilton

-Moving with life: Zuza Engler
+Moving with Life: Zuza Engler

 Zuza's work using movement and gestalt practice

-Related links coming soon.
+Additional Resources coming soon.